from seed to cup

 Learn More

 When it comes to producing exceptional coffee, it truly takes a village.
-Women are a tremendously influential part of the global coffee community, making up 70% of the labor in field work and harvesting—detail-oriented roles which ultimately translate to excellence in the cup.
-However, women face steep challenges when it comes to equitable access to career growth, land, education, and credit, representing just 20-30% of farm ownership.
+Women are a tremendously influential part of the global coffee community, making up 70% of the labor in fieldwork and harvesting, detail-oriented roles that ultimately translate to excellence in the cup.
+However, women face steep challenges when it comes to equitable access to career growth, land, education, and credit, representing just 20–30% of farm ownership.

-The Village is a celebration of women in coffee, composed of seasonally-rotating coffee from valued relationships with female producers and cooperatives, aimed at highlighting and addressing this gender gap.
-According to strong research, investing in women increases the sustainability of coffee everywhere—women are more likely to reinvest their income back into their families, their coffee businesses, and their communities.
-And when access to decision-making and the global marketplace improves for women farmers, quality improves too.
+The Village is a celebration of women in coffee, composed of seasonally rotating coffees from valued relationships with female producers and cooperatives, aimed at highlighting and addressing this gender gap.
+Research shows that investing in women increases sustainability across the coffee supply stream.
+Women are more likely to reinvest their income into their families, their coffee businesses, and their communities.
+When access to decision-making and the global marketplace improves for women farmers, quality improves as well.

 Shop Coffee